 A fresh perspective on assessment is essential for community colleges to produce strong learning outcomes and drive program completions.
 Watermark and the National Institute for Learning Outcomes Assessment (NILOA) coordinated a panel discussion that offered a look at how top leaders at several community colleges continually evolve their assessment processes.
 Consider these strategies for your institution.

 Smaller class sizes can also pose a planning issue.
-“We cannot assess on a yearly basis because we might only have four or five graduates in any given program, so it puts a new spin on assessment and makes us really think about how we can assess our programs and our student progress,” states Kathy Adair, Director of Development and Assessment and Social Science Department Chair at Bay Mills Community College.
+“We cannot assess on a yearly basis because we might only have four or five graduates in any given program, so it puts a new spin on assessment and makes us really think about how we can assess our programs and our student progress,” states Kathy Adair, Director of Development & Assessment and Social Science Department Chair at Bay Mills Community College.

 Many educators at community colleges are adjunct faculty teaching as a second job, so they have less time for administrative tasks like creating in-depth assessment plans.
 To simplify the concept of assessment, it’s helpful to tie it back to their other job.